AlexGustafsson/wsic/README.md

 Make sure you meet the following prerequisites:
 * `openssl 1.1.1` is installed (`apt install libssl1.1` on Ubuntu `brew install openssl@1.1` on macOS)

-You can download the latest build [here](https://gitlab.axgn.se/wsic/wsic/builds/artifacts/development/download?job=build).
-Note however that this is a development build and will only run on an amd64 architecture on Ubuntu.
+You can download the latest development build [here](https://gitlab.axgn.se/wsic/wsic/builds/artifacts/development/download?job=build) and the latest release [here](https://gitlab.axgn.se/wsic/wsic/builds/artifacts/master/download?job=build).
+Currently, these builds only run on Ubuntu with the amd64 architecture.

 ##### Installing from source